moleculerjs/site/source/docs/0.13/moleculer-db.md

 title: Database Adapters
 ---
 Moleculer framework has an official set of [DB adapters](https://github.com/moleculerjs/moleculer-db).
-Use them to store your data in database.
+Use them to persist your data in a database.

 {% note info Database per service%}
 Moleculer follows the *one database per service* pattern.
 To learn more about this design pattern and its implications check this [article](https://microservices.io/patterns/data/database-per-service.html).